Best super funds Australia

 Our methodology involves a comprehensive analysis of various factors including performance, fees and investment options.
 We scrutinise funds to ensure they meet diverse investor needs, from those just starting their careers to those nearing retirement.

-What's the highest-performing super fund in 2023?
+What's the highest-performing Australian super fund in 2024?

-Although these funds have achieved outstanding high returns over the past year, they're all very high-risk investment options as they invest exclusively in international shares.
+Although these funds have achieved outstanding high returns over the past year, they're all very high-risk investment options as they invest exclusively in shares.
 The recent financial year was a good one for the share market, but it's important to remember that when there's a market fall, these options would be likely to instead make a negative return.

 Over the long term (10 years), these funds have all achieved annual average returns of between 10% and 12% p.a.